Jazz and Blues in New York

 If you want to fully submerge in to the New York jazz-scene, you can experience an intimate jazz concert in Brooklyn.
 In a classic brownstone in the historical Bedford Stuyvesant you can enjoy some jazz music alongside some southern-style fried fish.
 And if you feel inspired after the concert, you can take to the stage yourself for the subsequent open mic session.

-If you would rather not walk, why not take a jazz cruise?
-The cruise combines sightseeing, jazz and a magnificent ship of course.
+This cruise combines sightseeing, jazz and a magnificent ship.
 The historic ship cruises New York’s harbour while skilled jazz musicians play in the background.
 This seasonal cruise is only offered from June to September.

 Jazz clubs in New York